Peronal injury and Dutch law | heads of loss | quantum report

 In those cases, it can be helpful to get informed about Dutch law.
 Salva Schaderecht can be of assistance in these cases.

-Salva Schaderecht
+Schaderecht Advocatuur

 Peter van Huizen is (since 2011) a practicing personal injury lawyer in the Netherlands.
-He is the founder of the law firm Salva Schaderecht, which firm assists clients who suffered personal injury.
+He is the founder of the law firm Schaderecht Advocatuur, which firm assists clients who suffered personal injury.
 He attends and also gives legal courses within his field of expertise (personal injury, liability, insurance).
 Peter van Huizen finished the ‘Grotius Personenschade’ successfully (cum laude), the post academic degree program for personal injury lawyers in The Netherlands.

 Quantum report